ggiamarchi/vagrant-openstack-provider/README.md

   that contain patterns to exclude from the rsync to /vagrant on a provisioned instance.  ".gitignore  or ".hgignore" for example.

 There is minimal support for synced folders.
-Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the Openstack provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.
+Upon `vagrant up`, `vagrant reload`, and `vagrant provision`, the OpenStack provider will use `rsync` (if available) to uni-directionally sync the folder to the remote machine over SSH.